RillianDiello/get-typescript-api/README.md

 - Docker to mongoDB
 - ESLint

-## Runs
+## Run

-This project can be run with Docker, but if you prefer, you can use Mongo Atlas, that it's a cloud focused on Mongo DB.
-I used docker at my location and to deploy I am using Mongo Atlas.
+This project was developed to run with Docker.
+However, for those who prefer an alternative, it is possible to use Mongo Atlas, a cloud platform specialized in MongoDB.
+In my local configuration I used Docker, while for deployment I opted for Mongo Atlas.

-If you choose Atlas, you will need to change the database settings in the .env file, but everything else will work the same.
+If you decide to use Atlas, be sure to modify the database settings in the .env file.
+The remaining general functionality and operation of the project will remain consistent.

-Another note is that I'm using Yarn as my package manager and I run the project using `yarn dev` or `yarn test` .
-You can check this in package.json
+Another note is that I chose Yarn as the package manager for this project.
+To run the project, you can use `yarn dev` or `yarn test` and you can find these commands specified in the package.json file.

-Another observation is that I am using `docker-composer commands` to run my docker files.
-And before running the project, you need to bring the database container online.
-Otherwise, when trying to run the test option, for example.
-You will get some errors when tests try to access the database
+Also, it's important to note that I used `docker-compose` to manage my Docker files.
+Before starting the project, make sure the database container is up and running.
+Failure to do so may result in errors, especially when trying to perform certain functionality, such as running tests that depend on database access.